-Approximately 500 (five hundred) delegates are expected to attend the event physically, and a virtual platform will be made available for other colleagues to attend online.
+Approximately 450 (four hundred and fifty) delegates are expected to attend the event physically, and a virtual platform will be made available for presenters.

 Delegates are expected from the environmental health fraternity, including Environmental Health Practitioners from all 9 provinces, other government agencies, students and educators from Institutions of higher learning, political leaders and various other stakeholders working in government and the environmental health space.